hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/04d_introR-data-manipulation.md

 Returned is a vector of logical values the same length as age with TRUE and FALSE values indicating whether each element in the vector is greater than 50.

-We can use these logical vectors to subset the vector data and only return the elements with TRUE values at the same position or index as in the logical vector.
+We can use these logical vectors to select only the elements in a vector with TRUE values at the same position or index as in the logical vector.

 Create an index with logical operators to select all values in the `age` vector over 50 **or** `age` less than 18: